Bar Confederation: International situation after the defeat of Bar confederation and its Ottoman allies

-Although for a few decades (since the times of the Silent Sejm) Russia had seen weak Poland as its own protectorate, Poland had also been devastated by a civil war in which the forces of the Bar Confederation attempted to disrupt Russian control over Poland.
-The recent Koliyivschyna peasant and Cossack uprising in Ukraine also weakened Polish position.
-Further, the Russian-supported Polish king, Stanislaus Augustus, was seen as both weak and too independent-minded; eventually the Russian court decided that the usefulness of Poland as a protectorate had diminished.
-The three powers officially justified their actions as a compensation for dealing with troublesome neighbor and restoring order to Polish anarchy (the Bar Confederation provided a convenient excuse); in fact all three were interested in territorial gains.
+Russia considered the weak Poland–Lithuania as its protectorate for a few decades already since the Silent Sejm.
+Poland–Lithuania was devastated by a civil war in which the Bar Confederation's forces attempted to disrupt Russian control.
+The recent Koliivshchyna peasant and Cossack uprising in Ukraine also weakened Polish–Lithuanian position.
+Further, the Russian-supported king of Poland, Stanislaus Augustus, was seen as both weak and too independent-minded.
+Eventually the Russian court decided that Poland–Lithuania's usefulness as a protectorate had lessened.
+The three powers officially justified their actions as compensation for dealing with troublesome neighbor and restoring order to Polish anarchy, for which the Bar Confederation provided a convenient excuse.
+All three were interested in territorial gains.

 After Russia occupied the Danubian Principalities, Henry convinced Frederick and Archduchess Maria Theresa of Austria that the balance of power would be maintained by a tripartite division of the Polish–Lithuanian Commonwealth instead of Russia taking land from the Ottomans.
-Under pressure from Prussia, which for a long time wanted to annex the northern Polish province of Royal Prussia, the three powers agreed on the First Partition of Poland.
+Under pressure from Prussia, which for a long time wanted to annex the northern Polish province of Royal Prussia, the three powers agreed on the First Partition of Poland–Lithuania.
 This was in light of the possible Austrian-Ottoman-Bar confederation alliance with only token objections from Austria, which would have instead preferred to receive more Ottoman territories in the Balkans, a region which for a long time had been coveted by the Habsburgs, including Bukovina.
 The Russians also withdrew from Moldavia and Wallachia away from the Austrian border.

 Legacy

 Until the times of the Bar Confederation, confederates – especially operating with the aid of outside forces – were seen as unpatriotic antagonists.
-But in 1770s, during the times that the Russian Army marched through the theoretically independent Commonwealth, and foreign powers forced the Sejm to agree to the First Partition of Poland, the confederates started to create an image of Polish exiled soldiers, the last of those who remained true to their Motherland, an image that would in the next two centuries lead to the creation of Polish Legions and other forces in exile.
+But in 1770s, during the times that the Imperial Russian Army marched through the theoretically independent Commonwealth, and foreign powers forced the Sejm to agree to the First Partition of Poland–Lithuania, the confederates started to create an image of Polish exiled soldiers, the last of those who remained true to their Motherland, an image that would in the next two centuries lead to the creation of Polish Legions and other forces in exile.

 The Confederation has generated varying assessments from the historians.
 All admit its patriotic desire to free the Commonwealth from outside (primarily-Russian) influence.
 Some, such as Jacek Jędruch, criticise its regressive stance on civil rights issues, primarily with regards to religious tolerance (Jędruch writes of "religious bigotry" and a "narrowly Catholic" stance), and assert that to have contributed to the First Partition.
 Others, such as Bohdan Urbankowski, applaud it as the first serious national military effort to restore Polish independence.

 The Bar Confederation has been described as the first Polish uprising and the last mass movement of szlachta.
 It is also commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "Konfederacja barska 29 II 1768 – 18 VII 1772".